 Individual Black Doctors

 With a growing population for almost 100 years of Omaha’s history, North Omaha needed medical services specifically for its residents and got them.
 Historical directories show physicians had private offices throughout the community, lining popular streets like North 24th, North 30th, North 16th, and Ames Avenue.

-Dr. Matthew Ricketts was the first African American doctor in Omaha.
-Some of the other African American healthcare providers located in North Omaha in history have included:
+Dr. W.H.C.
+Stephenson was the first African American doctor in Omaha, arriving in 1876 to practice “eclectic” medicine.
+When Dr. Matthew Ricketts became the first regular African American physician in Omaha in 1884, Stephenson took classes and achieved the same statue.
+Some of the African American healthcare providers located in North Omaha throughout its history have included:

 |Dr. W. H. C. Stephenson, M.D.||—1900||1876||Physician||South 13th and Howard Street|

 |Dr. Matthew O. Ricketts, M.D.||1858—1917||1884—||Physician||2330 Ohio Street|

 |Dr. Jesse H. Hutton, M.D.||—1939||1900—||Physician||201 South 13th Street|